Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 ### Scheduling (Lab 1)

 The simulation starts when the sheet or program is initialized by the user.
-Once it has been initialized, the first subprocess begins starting the random number generation for the first two state variables, $x$ and $y$ is the first task, because the subsequent state variables and subprocesses depend on these initial variables.
+Once it has been initialized, the first subprocess begins by starting the random number generation for the first two state variables, $x$ and $y$ is the first task, because the subsequent state variables and subprocesses depend on these initial variables.
 Afterwards, the subprocess for the placement of